22 Things To Know Before Visiting Peyto Lake

 Spring arrives around May/June and is a tremendous time as the lake melts, and you can witness tons of wildflowers.
 In summer, the lake remains full, blue as ever, and is always a great visit.

-In the Fall, from late September to October, there are almost no larch trees around Peyto Lake, so fall colors are not present.
+In the Fall, from late September to October, there are almost no larch trees around Peyto Lake, so fall colors are absent.
 However if you manage to get to Peyto Lake after the first major snowfall in late October, but before the lake freezes you’re in for a true treat!

 How Long Does it Take to Hike to the Peyto Lake Viewpoint?